Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Second approach:

-As for the selection method, we'll use an algorithm called fitness proportionate selection (also known as roulette wheel selection), as it's easy to reason about; to understand how it works, let's imagine we have following three individuals:
+As for the selection method, we'll use an algorithm called fitness proportionate selection (also known as roulette wheel selection), because it's easy to reason about - to understand how it works, let's imagine we've got the following three individuals:

 Individual Fitness score Fitness score %